Skip Navigation

 When deciding where your video belongs, think about its context of it and its relationship to the content on the rest of your page.

 Videos that take up valuable real estate at the top of your page should draw the viewer in and tell them what they need to know.
-When you make your video the focal point of your page, the other content on the page (like copy, images, etc.) is there to support that video and its message.
+When you make your video the focal point of your page, the other content (like copy, images, etc.) supports that video and its message.

 Feature videos should be well-produced, attention-grabbing, and speak to the overall message you want users to walk away with.

 Another option for a video that appears at the top of your page is a background video, sometimes known as a hero video.
 These are soundless videos that you use instead of an image background.
-The movement helps pull visitors into the page while also serving as a visual treat that highlights your product.
+The movement helps pull visitors into the page and serves as a visual treat highlighting your product.

 You might put a video further down a page because it’s a supporting asset to the main event (whatever that may be for your particular page.
-Likely, your video is an informative one that helps feed your visitors’ understanding.
+Likely, your video is informative and helps feed your visitors’ understanding.
 These videos might also speak specifically to the subsection of the page they sit within.

 2. Build for Accessibility